 Abstract

-• Handles situation when we try to access non-existent resources gracefully
+• Handles situations where we try to access non-existent resources gracefully

-• For example, handling Segmentation Fault by moving the error from runtime to compilation
+• For example, it prevents issues like Segmentation Fault by shifting error detection from runtime to compile-time

 Optional Datatype

-• The Optional datatype contains either the data itself or None
+• The Optional datatype can either contain a value or be empty

 • When a programmer writing his/her codes, the Compiler will only compile if he/she handles the Optional explicitly

-• This only works on languages that support both Generics and Compilation
+• This feature is supported only in languages that provide both Generics and Compilation capabilities

 Safe Navigation